James Maslow: 2014–present: Dancing with the Stars and other roles

-Maslow made his acting debut in 2008 as Shane in an episode of the Nickelodeon show iCarly.
-He also appeared in urFRENZ in 2009, Wild Things: Foursome in 2010, and Arena in 2011.
-In 2013, he appeared in The Frozen Ground as Daniel O'Brian.
-Also in 2013, he filmed an episode of See Dad Run, playing the role of actor Scott Baio's former TV son, Ricky.
-In 2007, Maslow sent his audition tape for a new Nickelodeon sitcom and received the role of James Diamond two years later in the show Big Time Rush, along with Kendall Schmidt, Carlos Pena Jr., and Logan Henderson.
-They also formed the real boy band Big Time Rush.
+Music career

+2009–2014: Big Time Rush

+After Maslow was cast for Big Time Rush television series, he was also a part of the real boy band Big Time Rush.
 An album of original songs from the first season plus some others was released October 11, 2010, entitled B.T.R.
 It sold 67,000 copies in its first week and was certified Gold by the RIAA five months later in March 2011.
 On November 21, 2011, the band released their second album called "Elevate" which sold over 70,000 copies on its first week.
 James Maslow and his bandmates co-wrote 8 out of the 12 songs.
 Maslow wrote "Elevate", co-wrote "Love Me Love Me" and the first single from the album, "Music Sounds Better With U".
 The UK version of the album included a bonus song called "Epic" which he also helped write.

 Maslow and Big Time Rush have a third album called 24/Seven which was released on June 11, 2013.
 The band promoted the album with the tour shared with Victoria Justice called the Summer Break Tour. which began on June 21 and ended on August 15.
 On late Winter 2014, Maslow and the band went to their latest tour called "Big Time Rush Live 2014 World Tour", where they performed in Texas and 7 countries in Latin America.